WonderTools/JitLogger/README.md

 # JitLogger
-Just in time logger for ASP.NET Core applications
+Just in time logger for ASP.NET Core applications.

 ## Logging in ASP.NET Core
 Microsoft has modularized logging in ASP.Net core application.